TheGhosterYT/-D3V1L-Bot-Commands/README.md

 # -D3V1L-Bot-Commands
-all the commands for the bot
+all the commands for the bot,
-some commands dont need the prefix{d+}
-some need the prefix {d+}
+some commands dont need the prefix{d+}, some need the prefix {d+}
 ***************************************************************
 d+socials